-After a simple stroll in my flimsy flip flops through the sandy roads of Ambondro, I return home with feet the color of my friends’.
+After a simple stroll in my flimsy flip flops through the sandy roads of Ambondro, I return home with feet the color of dust.
 Multiple scrubbings a day become fruitless: there’s no escaping the sand.
 With sand, comes fleas—it’s a two-for-one deal.
 As I sit on the straw mat eating cassava with my friends, Lahialey suddenly notices a flea burrowed in my big toe.

 “Got a safety pin?” he asks the woman next to us, nonchalantly.
 She hands it over.
 Lahialey begins to dig out the small bug from my foot.
 When he’s finished, he holds the flea and some of my skin between his forefinger and thumb.